 I do like to staple a spare pedigree, individual report, or family group record onto the inside of each person’s folder as a sort of reference, however, so that I’m not constantly flipping between binders and folders all day.
 But I must keep all reports and historical documents separate in my system, just as a picky child I once knew liked to eat all of their foods on separate plates for fear they might touch each other (haha!).

 Also, I am trying to re-label all my hard copy files with Ahnentafel numbers, as I did not do this when I first started throwing documents into folders years ago.
 That is slow going.
-If you haven’t started numbering your files yet, pick up a copy of Sharon DeBartolo Carmack’s book Organizing Your Family History Search.
+If you haven’t started numbering your files yet, pick up a copy of Sharon DeBartolo Carmack’s book Organizing Your Family History Search: Efficient & Effective Ways to Gather and Protect Your Genealogical Research.
 I think I like her ideas for numbering tangible files better than my own paper folder system–I wish I had heard about her system years ago!
 When I get the time, I might try to implement it; who knows, maybe one day when the kiddos are grown . . .

 Now, you won’t see me lugging any of this stuff (file box, binder, or photo box) to any repositories with me–I just take my laptop, a few crucial copies/reports, legal pads, cell camera, and some empty file folders and thumb drives with me, and that’s it (see this post about my travel bag).
 Again, I try to run a paperless office whenever possible.